tciuro/NanoStore/README.md

 2. Configure the search via its accessors
 3. Obtain the results specifying whether objects or keys should be returned (*)

+### Note
 	(*) If introspecting the data is needed, request objects.
-You should request keys if you need to feed the result to another method, such as NSFNanoStore `-(BOOL)removeObjectsWithKeysInArray:(NSArray *)theKeys error:(out NSError **)outError` method.
+You should request keys if you need to feed the result to another method, such as the following method in NSFNanoStore:

+	-(BOOL)removeObjectsWithKeysInArray:(NSArray *)theKeys error:(out NSError **)outError

 ### Example: finding all objects with the attribute 'LastName' and value 'Doe'